MooersLab/pymolsnips/README.md

 PyCharm's selling points are strong support for autosuggestions and auto-completions to speed up the writing of code.
 It also supports the interactive editing of Jupyter Notebooks.
-It is easy to switch the python interpreter used in editing a Jupyter Notebook to the one side the PyMOL application.
+It is easy to switch the Python interpreter used in editing a Jupyter Notebook to the one side the PyMOL application.
 Then PyMOL's **cmd** module can be imported into the Jupyter Notebook, and the function **cmd.do()** can be used to issue commands written in **pml**.
-The pymol.xml file containing the snippet library will be available for use.
+The *pymol.xml* file containing the snippet library will be available for use.

-This feature can also be found in like VSC, Spyder and other editors.
+This feature can also be found in like VSC, Spyder, and other editors.
 This last feature has been spreading across text editors like wildfire due to the growing popularity of Jupyter Notebooks.

 The PyCharm IDE is available in a Professional and a Community Edition.